South Norwalk, Connecticut: Demographics

 All of South Norwalk is represented by the 06854 ZIP Code, which also includes some areas to its south and west.
 As of 2020, the ZIP Code has an average family income of $74,597, slightly below the Connecticut average of $79,855; the poverty rate is 14.5%, higher than the Connecticut total of 9.8%; 34.2% of the population has a Bachelor's degree or higher, below the state total of 40.0%; the ZIP code has an employment rate 65.4%, higher than the Connecticut total of 61.7%; 22.0% of the population lacks health care coverage, significantly higher than the state total of 5.1%; 22.5% of the population is under 18 years old, slightly higher than the state total of 20.6%; the average household size is 3.25, slightly higher than the state total of 3.08.

 The SoNo Collection

 The SoNo Collection is a 700,000 square foot mall located next to Interstate 95 and Route 7 that was opened in October 2019.
 It was built by Brookfield Properties and is the fourth mall in the Fairfield County.
-It features southern Connecticut’s only Nordstrom and Bloomingdales’s.
+It features southern Connecticut's only locations of the department stores Nordstrom and Bloomingdale's.